Featured Photographer: Leo Moreno

 Would you like to leave a special message to readers?

 Thank you to everyone who took the time to read this, or enjoyed my images.
-I think the best advice I can give to someone who I interested in underwater photography is just do it.
+I think the best advice I can give to someone who I interested in underwater photography is just doing it.
 You don’t need any photography experience, or a big expensive camera to get great shots.
 I learned this the expensive way.
-Just learn your camera, and practice.
+Just learn your camera and practice.
 Read!
 Read!
 Read!
 And practice!

 You’d be amazed at what you can do with a little point and shoot camera if you use it properly.
 I did not have any experience in photography until I started diving.
 I bought a little SeaLife camera the day I finished my certification, and I took it with me on every dive.
 I taught myself everything from aperture to shutter speed to iso, from reading books, and just trying to mimic images I liked.

 I highly recommend The Underwater Photographer, by Martin Edge.
 I read it cover to cover, and it transformed my images overnight.
 Also, don’t be a “reef crasher” you’re never going to get a good picture while slamming into the reef, or kicking up the bottom with your fins, and it’s not worth the damage.